 Organization & Services

-The Training Division functions under the operations deputy chief and the training captain to provide comprehensive training programs to the members of the City of Pueblo Fire Department.
-These programs serve to maintain and upgrade the member’s skills to best suit the mission of the Fire Department.
+The Training Division functions under the direction of the deputy fire chief and the administrative captain of training.
+Comprehensive and on-going training programs are provided to the members of the City of Pueblo Fire Department

 Types of Training

 - Fire Academy